DeaconSeals/engr-1110/docs/term/2025-spring/syllabus/syllabus.md

 ---

-# ENGR 1110 Introduction to Software Engineering <br> Fall 2024 Course Syllabus
+# ENGR 1110 Introduction to Computer Science and Software Engineering <br> Spring 2025 Course Syllabus

 *This syllabus is subject to change.
 Substantive changes will be announced in Canvas.*

-*Published: October 22, 2024*
+*Published: January 08, 2025*

 ---